 We finished our design of BLOSSOM by bringing you together with five other learners in a group monthly, all experiencing innovative ideas, solutions, and growth, to share and have rich discussions around topics relevant to the nonprofit industry effecting your organizations.

-Harvest Development Group is a national consulting firm leading nonprofits to embrace the best business practices into their organization for exceptional results.
-We drive innovative and high performing changes to bring about sustainability and balance in your nonprofits performance.
+BLOSSOM is a division of Harvest Development Group, a national consulting firm leading nonprofits to successfully adopt the best business practices into their organization for exceptional results.
+We drive innovative and high performing change to bring about sustainability and balance in nonprofit performance.

-With over 25 years of executive level experience leading nonprofits of all sizes and industry representation, Sondra has set her sites on the 1.5M nonprofits in the U.S., designing vision, strategy, and innovative solutions to improve performance and sustainability.
-She believes the nonprofit sector is not only important but a critical aspect of an economically and socially thriving community.
+With over 25 years of executive level experience leading nonprofits of all sizes and industry representation, Sondra has set her sites on the 1.5M nonprofits in the U.S. who still need help, creating innovative solutions to improve performance and sustainability.
+She believes the nonprofit sector is not only valuable but a critical aspect of an economically and socially thriving community.

-A frequent speaker over the last 12 years, she has presented at Blackbaud’s International Conference on Philanthropy, NACHRI, AHP, AFP, and CANP.
-She is a frequently invited guest lecturer at Quinnipiac College and at Bay Path College’s Graduate Nonprofit Leadership program.
+A frequent speaker over the last two decades, she has presented at Blackbaud’s International Conference on Philanthropy, NACHRI, AHP, AFP, and CANP.
+She is a guest lecturer at Quinnipiac College and at Bay Path College’s Graduate Nonprofit Leadership program.
 She is a published contributor to a variety of well-known association journals.
-Sondra is Trustee for the International Disaster Accountability Project and has held volunteer positions as community advisor for the UN’s World Food Programme, and has participated as a member of the grant approval committee for Susan G. Komen.
-She is an elected member of the National Honor Society for Business Delta Mu Delta.
+Sondra has held volunteer positions as community advisor for the UN’s World Food Programme, and has participated as a member of the grant approval committee for Susan G. Komen.
+She recently was honored with a Woman of Influence award from IAW and the Impact Award, Private Sector from NGMA.
+She is an elected member of the National Honor Society for Business, Delta Mu Delta.